argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

     ![ChatField](../assets/images/how_to_guides/dataset/chat_field.png)

 === "Custom"
     A `CustomField` allows you to use a custom template for the field.
 This is useful if you want to use a custom UI for the field.
 You can use the `template` argument to pass a string that will be rendered as the field's UI.

-By default argilla will use a brackets syntax engine for the templates, which converts `{{ record.fields.field.key }}` to the values of record's field's object.
-You can also use `advanced_mode`, which deactivates the above brackets syntax engine and allows you to use custom javascript to render the field.
+    By default, `advanced_mode=False`, which will use a brackets syntax engine for the templates.
+This engine converts `{{record.fields.field.key}}` to the values of record's field's object.
+You can also use `advanced_mode=True`, which deactivates the above brackets syntax engine and allows you to add custom javascript to your template to render the field.

     ```python
     rg.CustomField(